nathanabrewer/php-relateiq/README.md

         echo "{$list->id} -- {$list->title}\n";
     }

 Here, Rather than look at all the Lists, I am asking each List for List Items that contain this Contact.
-This will do a series of API GET requests
-* GET Request for all avaliable Lists (If I have not done one yet)
-* GET Request per List for all ListItems with contact
+This will do a series of API GET requests:  1.
+A GET Request for all avaliable Lists (If I have not done one yet) 2.
+A GET Request per List for all ListItems with contact

     $listItems = $riq->getAllListItemsForContact($contact);
     foreach($listItems as $listItem){